Tensor network simulation for the frustrated $J_1$-$J_2$ Ising model on the square lattice: Abstract

 \section{Abstract}

-By the extensive tensor network algorithms, we provide the phase diagram of the frustrated $J_1$-$J_2$ Ising model on the square lattice.
-Based on the fine numerical simulations, we discuss the cases with controversy in the phase diagram, especially for the stripe transition in the regime $g = |J_2/J_1|>1/2$, $(J_2>0,J_1<0)$.
-Our simulations suggest that the first-order phase transition may reside in a very narrow parameter region $1/2<g<g^*$ ($g^*$ is much smaller than previous research).
-Combining with the analysis of critical properties, we find the evidence that the classical $J_1$-$J_2$ model evolves continously from two decoupled Ising models ($g\to\infty$ with central charge $c = 1$) to a point of tricritical Ising model (with $c = 0.7$) as $g$ decreases to $g^*$.
+By using extensive tensor network calculations, we map out the phase diagram of the frustrated $J_1$-$J_2$ Ising model on the square lattice.
+In particular, we focus on the cases with controversy in the phase diagram, especially the stripe transition in the regime $g = |J_2/J_1|>\frac{1}{2}$, $(J_2>0,J_1<0)$.
+While recent studies claimed that the phase transition is of first order when $\frac{1}{2}<g<g^*$ (with the smallest $g^*$ being $0.67$), our simulations suggest that if there is such a first-order region, it is smaller than those found in earlier studies by other methods.
+Combining with the analysis of critical properties, we provide evidence that the classical $J_1$-$J_2$ model evolves continuously from two decoupled Ising models ($g\to\infty$ with central charge $c = 1$) to a point belonging to the tricritical Ising universality class (with $c = 0.7$) as $g$ decreases to $g^*\simeq 0.54$.